-John Harwood is Chief Washington Correspondent of CNBC and a political writer for the New York Times.
+John Harwood is chief Washington correspondent for CNBC and a political writer for The New York Times.
 He writes the weekly column "Political Memo" for the paper.

 Follow John Harwood on Twitter @johnjharwood.

 Republican John McCain shook up the presidential race with his surprise choice of Alaska Gov. Sarah Palin as his running mate.

 Three headlines from the Democratic convention Wednesday: One is the search for unity.
 Tuesday night, Hillary Clinton pleased Team Obama by telling her supporters that helping Obama win in November is a matter of conscience.
 But there are more question marks tonight...

 A principal concern of Barack Obama's campaign is preventing lingering tensions with Hillary Clinton and her supporters from clouding the message he wants the Democratic National Convention in Denver to convey to swing voters: about his life story, about the shortcomings of John McCain, and about his own vision for the country.

 For Obama, I'd expect the vice presidential announcement to come within about 10 days of the August Democratic convention that begins Aug 25.
 I'd rank his potential VP choices in this order of likelihood:

 Barack Obama's audience inside the Capitol this week will number about 200, not the 200,000 who gathered last week in Berlin.
 Yet all signs point toward a closed-door session with similar enthusiasm for the Illinois senator.